djangocon/2023.djangocon.africa/_pages/tickets.md

 **Individual**: Individuals who are paying for their own ticket, or who are being sponsored by their employer.

 **Business**: Companies with more than 5 employees.
 State or government institutions and non-profit organizations should use the corporate rate if they are able.

-**Special**: If you’re unemployed, on a lower income, or would benefit from a lower-priced ticket for another reason.
-If your company is paying for your ticket, you are not eligible for this ticket type.

 ## What is the refund policy?